TJVering/EDUGraphAPI/README.md

 ### Authentication flows

-In this sample, we allow users to login in with either a local account or an O365 account.
-Then connect to the other account.
+This sample allows users to login in with either a local account or an Office 365 account, then connect to the other account.

 **User Login Local**

-To experience this sample, you should register a new user first.
-After register, the app will log you in automaticlly.
+To run this sample, you should register a new user first.
+After registering, the app will log you in automatically.

 ....